openemail/openemail-docs-v1/docs/u_e-deinstall.md

-To remove mailcow: dockerized with all it's volumes, images and containers do:
+To remove openemail: dockerized with all it's volumes, images and containers do:

 ```
 docker-compose down -v --rmi all --remove-orphans